Icohen007/flixtime/README.md

 - Functionality: Searching, Filtering and Sorting

 ### How to use
-Clone the repo, Install it and run:
+Clone the repo, and run:

 ```bash
 npm install